-Due to the recent cases of novel coronavirus (COVID-19) in Maryland, we are canceling our group events and meetings until further notice.
+Due to the recent cases of novel coronavirus (COVID-19) in Maryland, we are canceling many of our group events and meetings until further notice.
 This is being done to protect our patients, staff and visitors.
 We will announce on this page and on our Facebook and Instagram pages when classes will resume as normal.

 To find out if a program has a virtual option, please contact the program coordinator or the Community Outreach department at 410-553-8103.

 Thank you for your understanding.

 UM BWMC offers a range of health screenings and classes that can help you improve your health.
 For more information call our Community Outreach team at 410-553-8103.

 Blood Pressure Screenings

 UM BWMC hosts free blood pressure screening blood pressure screenings at Harundale Presbyterian Church in Glen Burnie.
 No reservation is required.
 Regular blood pressure checks are important because high blood pressure, which increases your risk of heart disease and stroke, often has no symptoms.